Mykonos City Guide

 Quick facts

-• Little Venice features medieval houses built right on the water's edge.
+• Home to the Little Venice neighborhood where medieval houses meet the sea's edge.

 🏛️